bright/new-www/_posts/2019-05-06-image-classification-tensorflowlite-android.md

 	    .apply { order(ByteOrder.nativeOrder()) } // force device's native order (BIG_ENDIAN or LITTLE_ENDIAN)
 ```

-And load `byteByffer` with image date as _floating point numbers_.
-In order to decode color (ignoring alpha) in each pixel on bitmap we need to mask the least significant 8 bits and its multiple.
+And load `byteByffer` with the image data as _floating point numbers_.
+In order to decode color (ignoring alpha) in each pixel on a bitmap, we need to mask the least significant 8 bits and its multiple.

 ```kotlin
 	val pixelValues = IntArray(MODEL_INPUT_SIZE * MODEL_INPUT_SIZE)